Province of German Bohemia: Proclamation

+Bohemia established a proper functioning administration."

-In 29 November 1918 the Czechoslovak army began an invasion of Province of German Bohemia and during December it occupied the whole region, with Reichenberg falling on 16 December and the last major city, Leitmeritz, falling on 27 December 1918.
-Other secessionist provinces faced the same fate.
+In 29 November 1918, the Czechoslovak army began an invasion of the Province of German Bohemia and during December it occupied the whole region.
+They took Reichenberg on 16 December and the last major city, Leitmeritz, on 27 December 1918.
+The other short-lived secessionist provinces came to a similar end.

-The status of the German areas in Bohemia, Moravia, and Austrian Silesia was finally settled by the 1919 peace treaties of Versailles and Saint-Germain-en-Laye, which declared that the areas belong to solely to Czechoslovakia.
+The legal status of the German-speaking areas in Bohemia, Moravia, and Austrian Silesia was eventually settled by the 1919 peace treaties of Versailles and Saint-Germain-en-Laye, which stipulated that the areas belong to solely to Czechoslovakia.
 The Czechoslovak government then granted amnesty for all activities against the new state.
 The region that had been German Bohemia was reintegrated into the Province of Bohemia (Země česká) of the Czechoslovak Republic.
-German Bohemians had however hoped that the new state would be built as a Swiss-type decentralized state, which had been implied by Czech officials to appease the Western Allies on the woeful status of the large minorities.
+German Bohemian activists had however hoped that the new state would be built as a Swiss-type decentralized state, which had been implied by Czech officials to appease the Western Allies who were concerned about the status of the large minorities.

-Later development (1938–45)
+Legacy (1938–1945)

 According to the Munich Agreement Czechoslovakia was forced to give up the German-inhabited areas of its domain, at the behest of Nazi Germany.
-The Nazis would incorporate the former German Bohemia into the Reichsgau Sudetenland, a new administrative unit that contained northern parts of German-speaking areas of the former Bohemian Crown.
+The Nazis would incorporate the former unrecognised Province of German Bohemia into the Reichsgau Sudetenland, a new administrative unit that contained northern parts of German-speaking areas of the former Bohemian Crown.
 Around 165,000 Czechs who lived in these areas quickly fled (or were forced to flee) in fear of reprisals by the Sudetendeutsches Freikorps, a Nazi-sponsored militia.
 A half year later, however, Germany invaded the remaining parts of the Czech lands (in German called Rest-Tschechei, "Remaining Czechia"), and carved out new puppet state from the formerly independent country.

 After the war, all of this land was reincorporated into renewed Czechoslovak Republic.
 The vast majority of the German population (more than 94%) were expelled from Czechoslovak territory: many were killed or died during their flight from both Czech and Soviet attackers.